The 10 Best Things To Do in Kintamani, Bali

 Grab is better than GoJek for longer distances (from my experience).
 I have had GoJek drivers arrive to pick me up and ask for more money, and when I said no, they turned around and drove away.

 For either app, you can ride in a car or on the back of a motorbike.
 The motorbike is the cheaper option by far.
-If you have more bags or are uncomfortable being on the back of a bike weaving through cars for longer hot hours, I do not recommend taking the back seat of a motorbike.
+If you have more bags or are uncomfortable being on the back of a bike weaving through cars for long hot hours, I do not recommend taking the back seat of a motorbike.
 You will also have to hold your bags unless they are small enough to fit in the front of the bike.

 A car is a more comfortable option, but it can take longer with traffic.
 Car prices vary a lot depending on the time of day and demand.

-Be aware that the roads leading to Kintamani are not in perfect condition—the infrastructure in Bali is not great overall.
+Be aware that the roads leading to Kintamani are not in perfect condition; the infrastructure in Bali is not great overall.
 You need to be a confident driver, especially during high-traffic times when navigating around cars and other obstacles.
 If you have bags, you need to either wear them or place them by your feet while riding.

-Always wear your helmet and have your international driver’s license with you in case you are pulled over or stopped by local police.
+Always wear your helmet and carry your international driver’s license with you in case you are pulled over or stopped by local police.
 I have only been pulled over once for my friend not wearing a helmet.

-MODE OF TRANSPORT IN Kintamani:
+Best MODE OF TRANSPORT IN Kintamani:

 There are local taxis around, which you can usually hire from your accommodation or through Grab/Gojek.